vinceimbat/vinceimbat/content/literature/that which walks smith.md

 # The original pattern of radical walking

-[[thoughts/phil smith|Phil Smith]] articulated a pattern of the walking arts in his 2008 paper "The Contemporary Dérive."
+[[phil smith|Phil Smith]] articulated a pattern of the walking arts in his 2008 paper "The Contemporary Dérive."
 This pattern was a "resistance against romanticist walking" that he noticed in [[psychogeography]], [[fluxus]], occultism, and land and performance artists.

 # Absence of pattern in the walking arts